La Primavera (song): Critical reception

 Stephen Jones from Music Week wrote, "The epic-sounding track with its huge breakdown and Italian vocals contains one of the catchiest and most anthemic piano lines for some time and is a sure hit."
-James Hyman from the Record Mirror Dance Update gave it four out of five, complimenting it as "an uplifting, commercial tune with Spanish-tinged female vocals from Victoria Senior, not dissimilar to "Ecuador"."
+James Hyman from the Record Mirror Dance Update gave it a score of four out of five, complimenting it as "an uplifting, commercial tune with Spanish-tinged female vocals from Victoria Senior, not dissimilar to 'Ecuador'."

 Music video

-A music video was made for "La Primavera", directed by Oliver Sommer.
-Sommer also directed the music videos for "Encore une fois", "Stay" and "Ecuador".
+The music video for "La Primavera" was directed by Oliver Sommer and filmed in Hawaii, the US.
+It was produced by AVA Studios GmbH and edited by Andi Mährlein.
+Sommer had previously directed the videos for Sash!'s hit-singles "Encore une fois", "Stay" and "Ecuador".